-Addiction is a chronic disease that affects the brain, which causes compulsive substance abuse (i.e., drugs and alcohol).
-People continue to use despite the harmful complications and consequences that it can do to one’s health and those around them.
-In other words, addiction is characterized as having the inability to stop.
-Even if a person knows that what they are putting in their body is bad for them.
-This is why it’s important to seek addiction treatment.
+Addiction is a chronic disease that affects the brain, which causes compulsive substance use disorder matters (i.e., drugs and alcohol).
+People continue to use it despite the harmful complications and consequences that it can do to one’s behavioral health and those around them.

 Not only does addiction create a physical dependency in which the individual cannot stop taking the substance without experiencing withdrawals, but it also affects the individual’s ability to make reasonable decisions, impacting their overall behavioral health.

 How Does Drug and Alcohol Abuse Affect the Brain?

 Abusing drugs and alcohol disrupts the brain’s reward system, changing the circuit that influences its ability to function, and signal to the body how to act.
 Specifically, these areas of the brain are tied to making decisions, learning, remembering, and controlling behavior, which all become greatly affected, in addition to the major health complications that occur as a result.

 Addiction follows the same pattern as other chronic diseases such as asthma and diabetes.
 A patient with these illnesses may get better but then relapse beforehand.
 But, good news, like these chronic diseases, substance abuse addiction can be treated and managed with the proper help.

 Through Sana Lake Recovery Center’s professional addiction treatment services, you will be at peace knowing that you can recover, and enter a life of long-term sobriety.

 It is worth noting that there are many states and individual cities that are working tirelessly to give people the hope and peace they are looking for through addiction treatment programs and other outpatient services.
 Without a doubt, individuals in every state, including here in Missouri, can find freedom by seeking addiction treatment.